Proportional Fairness in Obnoxious Facility Location: Deterministic Setting

 \begin{theorem} For any $\epsilon>0$, a pure $\epsilon$-Nash equilibrium always exists for $f^*_{2UFS}$. \end{theorem}

+In real-world settings, the value of $\epsilon$ could represent a discretization of the domain, or the smallest distance of which an agent can change their reported location.

-For a mechanism $f$, the $\epsilon$-price of anarchy is defined as the worst case ratio (over all location profiles $x$) between the utilitarian welfare corresponding to all agents reporting truthfully and the minimum utilitarian welfare corresponding to agents reporting in a pure $\epsilon$-Nash equilibrium.
+For a mechanism $f$, the $\epsilon$-price of anarchy (resp. stability) is defined as the worst-case ratio (over all location profiles $x$) between the utilitarian welfare corresponding to all agents reporting truthfully and the \emph{minimum} (resp. \emph{maximum}) utilitarian welfare corresponding to agents reporting in a pure $\epsilon$-Nash equilibrium.

 \begin{definition} Given $f$ and $x$, define the set of pure $\epsilon$-Nash equilibria location profiles as $\epsilon$-$Equil(f,x)$.
-The price of anarchy for utilitarian welfare is defined as:
+The $\epsilon$-price of anarchy for utilitarian welfare is defined as: